 As you’ve read above, that slowly resulted in disaster.

-I wasted a lot of time trying to read the C code and figure out how I could use it in my app.
-I became frustrated and eventually abandoned the library.
+I wasted a lot of time trying to read the C code and figuring out how I could use it in my app.
+I struggled to even get the library imported into my Android project.
+The Android code and C code didn't want to play nice.

-Luckily, around the same time, I signed up for an Object Oriented Programming class and somehow got in.
-I was the only non-Computer Science major in the class.
-I don’t know how or why I got selected.
-I think there was a bug in the enrollment software. 😉
+Around the same time as the FFMPEG debacle, I signed up for an Object Oriented Programming class.
+I'm honestly not sure how I got in.
+I later found out that I was the only non-Computer Science major in the class.
+I think there was a bug in the enrollment software.

 The first assignment was to build a Blackjack program.
-I’d been teaching myself programming for 5 - 6 months at this point, and I felt confident with my skills.
+I’d been teaching myself programming for 5-6 months at this point, and I felt somewhat confident with my skills.

-Luckily, the classwork and guidance from the teacher allowed me to take a step back from my Android app and reflect on my development abilities.
-I started to value learning a lot more and reigned back my desires to make a completed app.
+Luckily, the classwork and guidance from the teacher allowed me to take a step back from my Android app and reflect on my programming abilities.
+I started to value learning and reigned back my desires to make a completed app.

-If I had spoken to just one experienced developer in those early days, they would’ve seen what I was doing, set my priorities straight, and talked some sense into me.
+I've now come to realize that if I would've spoken to just one experienced developer in those early days, they would’ve seen what I was doing.
+I could have set my priorities straight, and talked some sense into me.
 They would’ve helped me correct my path when I was going down useless dead ends (like trying to work with FFMPEG).

 Make sure you seek out guidance wherever you can find it.
 It will save you time and frustration down the road.